OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

   </button>
 </div>
 ```
+## Associating Data with the App -- Part 2.
 ### Completing the Adding Data Functionality.

 We will  make of `Angular Material Dialog` to create a modal that contains a form to add data to our data store.
 Let's create that with a component for this with